 The local WAL activity recovery to the specified recovery_target_time is always performed implicitly.
-For origins that aren't specified in recovery_target_origins, recovery can stop at any point, depending on when the target for the list mentioned in recovery_target_origins is achieved.
+For origins that aren't specified in recovery_target_origins, recovery_target_origins is achieved.

 In the absence of the multi_recovery.conf file, the recovery defaults to the original PostgreSQL PITR behavior that's designed around the assumption of changes arriving from a single master in COMMIT order.